p2/OAuth2/README.md

 ======

 OAuth2 frameworks for **OS X** and **iOS** written in Swift.
-This is currently more of an academic exercise and very much WiP.
-Here is a very nice explanation of OAuth's basics: [The OAuth Bible](http://oauthbible.com/#oauth-2-three-legged).
+Still very much WiP and not feature complete.

-The code in this repo requires Xcode 6 to compile and will run on OS X 10.9+ or iOS 7+.
+The code in this repo requires Xcode 6, currently deployment targets have to be OS X 10.9+ or iOS 8+.

-Flows
+The iOS 8 requirement is due to generating a framework, which is not compatible with iOS 7.
+When building static libraries from Swift code becomes possible it should be possible to lower the deployment target to iOS 7.

+Usage
 -----

-#### Code Grant

-For a full OAuth 2 code grant flow you want to use the `OAuth2CodeGrant` class.
-This flow is typically used by applications that can guard their secrets, like server-side apps, and not in distributed binaries.
-In case an application cannot guard its secret, such as a distributed iOS app, you would use the _implicit grant_ or, in some cases, still a _code grant_ but omitting the client secret.

-For a typical code grant flow you want to perform the following steps:
+For a typical code grant flow you want to perform the following steps.
+The steps for other flows are mostly the same short of instantiating a different subclass and using different client settings.

 1. Create a settings dictionary.